Cleonbazil/Week_11_challenge/README.md

-**To continue our analysis process we define a function dubbed best_k which takes in the scaled dataframe and returns another with the inertia values for each number of clusters examnied.**
+**To continue our analysis process we define a function dubbed best_k which takes in the scaled dataframe and returns another with the inertia values for each number of clusters examnied, which are plotted to determin the appropiate number of clusters**

 #### Inertia values data frame